 Each term every class will study a new topic.
 The topics are broad which allows the children to engage with the facts and consider some of the bigger questions.
-Our topics cover a range of subjects, but tend to be either based around Geography or History focussed, with the option of linking to other foundation subjects.
+Our topics are either Geography or History focussed, with the option of linking to other foundation subjects.

 Our History topics cover the main strands:

 Our History curriculum starts in the Early Years Foundation Stage where children begin to establish their sense of history according to their life story.
 The recognise that things were different between their childhood and other members of their family and this is then developed further in the Year 1 topic of Toys.
 Following the interests of the child and continual assessment, we adjust our provision accordingly to ensure that they meet their end of year outcomes in Understanding the World.

 Click here to see the EYFS History Progression Map 2021-22.

 All of the objectives are mapped out across the year groups and can be seen in the KS1 and KS2 History Progression Map 2021-22.

 Year 1 start their year with a topic about toys.
 They use this to consider old toy and new toys and are beginning to use historical language to describe that some objects belong to the past.
 They use old toys as artefacts to ask and answer questions to find out more about who the toy belonged to.